PyCipio/PyCipio/README.md

 2. run models and check diagnostic.
 Save idata in /models folder.
 3. load idata into class and showcase and save plots in the /plots folder.

-At present there is no full pipelines in individual files.
+At present there is no full pipelines in individual files for the examples.
 An example pipeline can be found at "/code/example\_code.ipynb".

 # Report